 The Education Studies Program prepares you to effectively contribute to a more just, compassionate, and equitable society by developing self-awareness, critical lenses, analytical frameworks, and pedagogical content knowledge manifested in meaningful practices.

 In his text How to Be an Antiracist, Ibram Kendi writes, “Being an antiracist requires persistent self-awareness, constant self-criticism, and regular self-examination.”
-In EDST, we have a similar commitment, this is our mission statement:
+In EDST we have a similar commitment, this is our mission statement:

 We believe that we must become a more inclusive and just society.
 We must honestly name and relentlessly address the educational inequities that we have created and that we sustain as individuals and members of multiple communities.
 In our formal settings, whether a kindergarten class or Middlebury College seminar—and in our informal interactions with one another—we seek to embody the intellectual understandings, the humility, and the empathy essential to this work.